Professional Development, School System Support, and Parent Presentations

 Did you know that ADHD affects approximately 11% of school-age children?*

-ADHD affects approximately 9.5% of school age children.* As educators, you know that the implications of having a student in the classroom with ADHD go well beyond the impact on that individual child.
-Classmates often lose valuable learning time and experience confusion and frustration in dealing with their classmate with ADHD.
+As educators, you know that the implications of having a student in the classroom with ADHD go well beyond the impact on that individual child.
+Classmates often lose valuable learning time and experience confusion and frustration in dealing with their classmate with ADHD/Executive Function Challenges.

-Teachers often report greater stress due to higher demands on their time and lack of effective resources, knowledge, and support that will help the affected child learn and succeed in the classroom.
-Additionally, teachers are often caught between the parents, the child, and the school in terms of facilitating the best interventions for the child with ADHD.
+Teachers are often caught between the parents, the child, and the school in terms of facilitating the best interventions for the child with ADHD.
+Cindy can help.

-Managing ADHD and Boosting Executive Function Skills in the Mainstream Classroom
+1. Managing ADHD and Boosting Executive Function Skills

 Full Day In-Service Training for Teachers and Related Service Providers